maierbn/opendihu/examples/electrophysiology/neuromuscular/muscle_tendon/readme.md

 </coupling-scheme:serial-explicit>
 ```

-And study the effect of the additional tendon mass:
+and study the effect of the additional tendon mass:

 - small tendon

 ```